In California, a felony is any offense that can result in a maximum sentence of over one year in jail.

 Our Los Angeles criminal defense attorneys could possibly negotiate with the prosecutor to get your charges reduced or even dismissed.

-Also, through prefiling intervention, it might be possible negotiate with police and prosecutors to avoid the formal filing of charges.
+Also, through prefiling intervention, it might be possible to negotiate with police and prosecutors to avoid the formal filing of charges.

 Call our firm to review the details of your felony case.

-Cron, Israels & Stark is a top-ranked criminal defense law firm who represents clients throughout Southern California, including LA County, Ventura County, Orange County, Long Beach, and the San Fernando Valley.
+Cron, Israels & Stark is a top-ranked criminal defense law firm that represents clients throughout Southern California, including LA County, Ventura County, Orange County, Long Beach, and the San Fernando Valley.
 We are located at 11755 Wilshire Blvd, 15th Floor, Los Angeles, CA 90025.
 Contact our office at (424) 372-3112.

 Related Content: